 If you have concerns regarding the aesthetics of your teeth or find that you have trouble areas in your mouth it is important to let us know at this stage, during the dental exam as well.

 This way we can tailor a treatment plan based off of your needs right away.
 We may take a mold of the patient’s mouth to create a model for future procedures, or to identify changes in your mouth over time.

 Once we know about a patient’s needs and have their dental information we can properly formulate a highly tailored plan in order to proceed.
 This plan could be anything from simply, bi-annual cleanings, to adding implants or veneers.

 Whatever your dental requirements, our new client screening can help us determine the best way to proceed with an oral health plan that benefits you.

 At LA Dental Clinic, we provide bi-annual cleanings.
 We are also able to accommodate all other requests when it comes to maintaining regular dental hygiene and cleanings can be booked by appointment whenever the patient feels one is needed.

 Regular cleanings are the key to healthy gums and teeth.
 They are the best way to maintain proper oral health at any age.

 Proper cleanings can prevent gingivitis and more serious gum infections.
 They can lead to early detection of tooth decay and are the best preventative measure a patient can take in order to avoid dental problems in general.

-Good oral health and hygiene is our top priority for patients.
-Regular cleanings should be performed a minimum of twice a year.
+Good oral health and hygiene are our top priority for patients.
+Regular cleanings are needed twice a year.
 During cleanings, a patient is screened for oral cancer, gum disease, and other potential maladies.